tanmyavishvakarma/react-iphone-preview-npm/README.md

 ## Usage

-To use the `IphonePreview` component, simply render it in your JSX and provide the desired props:
+To use the `IphonePreview` component, simply render it in your JSX:

 ```jsx
 <IphonePreview content={<YourContent />} />